 Za’atar is a Middle Eastern spice that I have fallen head over heels in love with.
-Seriously.

-There are no single way to make za’atar because it’s a spice mix but the basic ingredients include ground dried thyme, oregano, marjoram, or some combination of, mixed with toasted sesame seeds, and salt.
+There is no single way to make za’atar because it’s a spice mix but the basic ingredients include ground dried thyme, oregano, marjoram, or some combination of, mixed with toasted sesame seeds, and salt.
 Sometimes sumac is added, sometimes other spices.

-BUT it’s delicious.
+But it’s delicious.

 A prefect anytime snack or savory breakfast this toast is delicious (and easy!)
 I love savory breakfasts and this is something I’d happily eat any day.
 Use cream cheese or labneh, ricotta or even marscapone cheese would be great too!

 Fekkas are a type of Moroccan cookie that are typically slightly sweet.
 In this recipe I used the same baking technique but substituted za’atar seasoning to create a savory cracker.
 They’re great alone or on a cheese board!

 Want a way to make your chicken kebabs stand out?
 Use za’atar seasoning!
 This recipe is not only easy but full of flavor too.
 You could easily add a rice dish alongside the kebabs for a more filling meal or stick with a lighter salad.

 Normally I wouldn’t choose these spices to go together as they’re quite strong on their own but the more I considered it the more I could see how the flavors would play well with each other.
 I also love this kind of recipe that lets you experiment a little with how much of specific spices you like.

 Need an easy weeknight meal?
 This is perfect!
 Lots of flavors but also plenty of very recognizable ingredients make it a good choice for families.
 I love this recipe because not only is it easy but she gives cooking time instructions for different levels of “done-ness” AND tips for how you can get your kids in the kitchen to help prepare these.